Disability Advisor guidance on coming to University

 ‘It is a big transition coming from post-primary school to university.
 In school there are strict timetables, supervision, direct teacher support.
 So, coming to a new campus and perhaps also living away from home can be overwhelming.
 Suddenly you are in charge of going to class, learning new terms, experiencing timetables that can change quickly and finding your way around a big campus- exhausting!

-It can be very hard as a neurodivergent student to engage at times for help but our tutors and ASD worker are very knowledgeable and well trained to support you.
+Our tutors and ESW/ASD worker are very knowledgeable and well trained to support you.
 We understand the challenges that students face.
 As a team we are here to ensure a smooth transition from school to your new environment and using this toolkit will help.
 Choosing the right course is very important so make sure you are studying something you enjoy.

-You are never alone on campus, many neurodivergent students registered with our services often relay to staff that “engaging with the services and the ASC centre makes all the difference”.
+You are never alone on campus, many students registered with our services often relay to staff that “engaging with the services, availing of the supports and the ASC centre makes all the difference”.

 About Ann-Marie Thornton